flatcar-archive/flatcar-docs/os/cluster-architectures.md

 You can easily provision the remaining (non-etcd) nodes with Kubernetes using the open source [Tectonic installer][tectonic-installer] to start running containerized app with your cluster.

 ## Production cluster with central services

-*[Tectonic from CoreOS][tectonic]* simplifies install and ongoing management of your Kubernetes cluster.
-Run up to 10 Flatcar Linux nodes for free.
-[Check it out][tectonic].

 <img class="img-center" src="img/prod.png" alt="Flatcar Linux cluster optimized for production environments"/>
 <div class="caption">Flatcar Linux cluster separated into central services and workers.</div>